-In Zendesk's messaging for Web Widget, mobile SDKs, and social channels, when a customer requests assistance from a live agent during a conversation, a ticket is created, and agents are notified in the Agent Workspace that a request has been received.
+In Zendesk's messaging for Web Widget, mobile SDKs, and social channels, when a customer requests assistance from a live agent during a conversation, a ticket is created, and agents are notified that a request has been received.

-You can use Support triggers to route the associated ticket to specific agents or groups, then use the routing rules defined in your Chat dashboard to determine which of those agents or groups are notified that a new conversation is waiting in the queue.
-You can also use views to organize tickets submitted through a messaging channel.
+You can use ticket triggers to route the associated ticket to specific agents or groups, then use the chat routing rules defined in your Chat dashboard to determine which of those agents or groups are notified that a new conversation is waiting in the queue.
+You can create views to organize tickets submitted through a messaging channel.

 This article includes the following topics: